radiasoft/rsopt/docs/commands.rst

 - ``start``: Can be used with `rsopt sample start` to run the configuration file on just the start point for each parameter.
   This is also useful as a method to help with debugging errors during simulation chains.
 It will ignore most other run configuration such as `nworkers` and `software`.
+    * ``-n`` Flag to run the start point n times. `rsopt sample start config.yml -n 5` will repeat 5 runs of the starting parameters.

 Miscellaneous
 -------------